It’s the Dog Days of Summer!

 All across the 50 states, the U.S. territories, Canadian cities, and military bases worldwide, neighbors are celebrating NNO 2017 this coming Tuesday August 1, 2017.

 Some cities do one big celebration (like our Earth Day Festival or Christmas celebrations.)
 But for each summer’s NNO 2017, Roseville encourages smaller neighborhood groups – whether it’s one of the Neighborhood Associations like Woodcreek Oaks or Cherry Glen Theiles Manor Neighborhoods, or maybe a smaller block party for neighborhood watch groups.
+Many neighborhood blocks in Sun City Roseville golf course retirement community do that as well.

 Activities this year range from water play to kids’ games to raffle prizes to live music and more – depending on the different groups’ plans.
 It really is a lot of fun and I highly encourage you to join in. 🙂